einrob/VDT/vdt.md

 ## Estimation of object boundaries and center of mass

-In the follwoing section I am using scipy functions to label the pixels of the most probable detections and to calculate the center of mass of the detected rectange of each found label.
+In the follwoing section I am using scipy functions to label the pixels of the most probable detections and to calculate the center of mass of the detected rectangle of each found label.

 Center of mass calculation:
 https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.center_of_mass.html